Travel and living

 (2) take a train to Gloggnitz, a town about 70 kilometers (45 miles) south of Vienna.
 Trains in the direction of Gloggnitz depart almost every hour, but you may have to change trains at Wiener Neustadt.

 (3) From Gloggnitz, you can reach Kirchberg, which is 13 kilometers (8 miles) distant, by bus (40 minutes) or taxi (15 minutes).
-On Sunday 11 August 2013, the official arrival day, a member of the Wittgenstein Symposium Crew will be at Gloggnitz railway station between 1pm and 6pm to help you with your luggage and answer your questions.
 We suggest that you take a taxi from Gloggnitz to Kirchberg.
 You might like to share a taxi with other participants, to cut costs.
+On Sunday 6th of August 2017, the official arrival day, a member of the Wittgenstein Symposium Crew will be at Gloggnitz railway station between 12am and 6pm to help you with your luggage and answer your questions.
+During this time, the taxi ride will also be free.

 (5) A free shuttle service will be available throughout the week for those accommodated outside Kirchberg.
 (Due to the increase in attendance, the symposium has outgrown the small town.)
 Please note that hotels and guest-houses are cheap and clean, but simple.
 The average room has neither radio nor TV, and you should bring your own cosmetics, including soap and shampoo.